nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Users are able to navigate through their previously entered String inputs from the Command Box in the UI, using the up and down arrow keys.
 This is facilitated by the `InputHistory` class.

 ### [Developed] Editing Tuition Classes
 Users can edit tuition classes by editing the following fields: limit, name and timeslot of a class.
 This is implemented using the `EditClassCommand`, `EditClassDescriptor` classes.

+#### Current Implementation
 The `EditClassCommand` receives an index that indicates the class to be edited and an editable `EditClassDescriptor` class which consists of the updated fields of the class.
-The tuition class is then updated with the help of the following operations:
+The tuition class is then updated with the help of the following methods:

 * `TuitionClass#sameClassDetails()` - Checks if any field of the tuition class has been updated.
 * `Timeslot#checkTimetableConflicts` - Checks if the updated time slot has been taken by another class.

-Given below is an example usage scenario and an `editclass` command is executed.
+Given below is an example usage scenario of how an `editclass` command is executed.
+#### Steps
 Step 1: The user enters `editclass 1 l/5 ts/Mon 10:00-11:00` command.

 Step 1.1 The `EditClassCommand` class will first check if any field of the tuition class has been updated.